simonmichael/hledger/doc/DOCS.md

 <!-- toc -->
 </div>

-An overview of hledger's documentation structure and process, for developers and maintainers.
+An overview of hledger's documentation structure and maintenance procedures, for developers and maintainers.
-(For user documentation, see [Docs](docs.md).)
+(For user documentation, see [Docs](docs.md).
+For all developer documentation, see [Developer docs](dev.md).)

 ## Documentation structure